 - Ordinary Clocks are maintained in a 1588-inspired manner. - 1.
-The Grandmaster issues a broadcast NetEvent message, with each AVB bridge acting much like 1588 Transparent Clock. - 2.
-The NetEvent message contains a local time $T_E$ , and its payload contains a Grandmaster time (and precedence). - 3.
+The Grandmaster issues a broadcast EventTime message, with each AVB bridge acting much like 1588 Transparent Clock. - 2.
+The Grandmaster also issues corresponding broadcast AppTime messages referencing the event in the EventTime message. - 3.
 This results in a "cross-timestamp" delivered to each slave OC correlating the device's local timescale to the Grandmaster's timescale.
 (The cross-TS point may be in the recent past.) - 4.
-Based on this cross-timestamp the OC is aligned to the Grandmaster (mechanism is implementation-specific) - An OC "talks" only when it is Grandmaster - Grandmaster election: an OC goes to slave mode when it gets a NetEvent from an OC with higher precedence; goes to master mode if it does not get any for a while
+Based on this cross-timestamp the OC is aligned to the Grandmaster (mechanism is implementation-specific) - An OC "talks" only when it is Grandmaster - Grandmaster election is approximately as described in as-dvjperspective-070124.pdf